frantjc/forge/README.md

 # forge [![CI](https://github.com/frantjc/forge/actions/workflows/ci.yml/badge.svg?branch=main&event=push)](https://github.com/frantjc/forge/actions) [![godoc](https://pkg.go.dev/badge/github.com/frantjc/forge.svg)](https://pkg.go.dev/github.com/frantjc/forge) [![goreportcard](https://goreportcard.com/badge/github.com/frantjc/forge)](https://goreportcard.com/report/github.com/frantjc/forge)

 Have you ever had to swap to using a new CI system?
 Twice?
 Three times?
 Done with searching for a replacement for each Action, CloudBuilder or resource that you were using in your old one?
-Tired of waiting minutes for feedback on each iteration of dealing with the quirks of your new one?
+Tired of waiting minutes for feedback on each iteration of figuring out the quirks of your new one?

 Forge is here to help.